Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## What mattresses do you sell?

 We make three mattresses, all handcrafted in Sydney with honeycomb pocket springs.
-All three use the same natural latex and the same cover — the only difference is how many microspring layers sit on top.
+All three use a natural latex comfort layer, a zippered cover, and the same honeycomb pocket spring design.
+The model difference is how many micro spring layers sit on top.
+Your firmness range still decides which spring tension and latex firmness you get.

-**Cloud** (from $2,050) — More cushioning.
-Two microspring layers.
+**Cloud** (from $2,050) — Two micro spring layers.
+Maximum cushioning.
 Our most popular.

-Each microspring layer adds $500.
-You can move between models at any time by adding or removing layers.
+Each micro spring layer adds $500.
+You can move between models by adding or removing micro spring layers.
+Changing firmness ranges is separate and may need springs or latex swapped.

 See **Product Prices** for current pricing.